shieldskcd/python_MC/Dictionary.md

 ## O

 ## P
 * ''print'' - Print function is used to display text on the screen by enclosing the desired text in parenthesis ( ).
-For example: `print("Hell, World!")` will display the words "Hello World" on the console.
+For example: `print("Hello, World!")` will display the words "Hello World" on the console.

 ## Q